deep-security/aws-waf/README.md

                         debugging
   -l, --list            List the available EC2 instances --tag TAGS [TAGS ...]
-                        Specify the tags to filter the EC2 instances by --create-match        Create the SQLi match condition for use in various rules
+                        Specify the tags to filter the EC2 instances by.
+Multiple tags are cumulative --create-match        Create the SQLi match condition for use in various rules
   --map-to-wacl         Attempt to map each instance to an AWS WAF WACL